Nitamet/geemo/README.md

 which will run the application in live development mode.

 Alternatively, you can run ```wails build``` command which will compile the binary into the ```build/bin``` folder.

+## Disclaimer
+geemo isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.